scottdomes/scottdomes-blog/content/blog/react-lifecycle-methods/index.md

 We need the constructor to call createRef, to create a reference to the grid element, so we can pass it to bricks.js.

 You can also use the constructor for function binding, which is also optional.
-See [here](https://medium.freecodecamp.org/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56) for more:
+See [here](https://medium.freecodecamp.org/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56) for more.
-[**React Binding Patterns: 5 Approaches for Handling `this`** *JavaScript’s this keyword behavior has confused developers for ages.*medium.freecodecamp.org](https://medium.freecodecamp.org/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56)

 **Most Common Use Case For Constructor:** Setting up state, creating refs and method binding.